 Please consider coming if you’re feeling healthy (no symptoms), don’t have underlying health issues, and want to socialize with one another respectfully!

-Thank you for the great talk, Steve!
+Thanks for the great timely talk, Jeff!